atigano/Peromyscus_eremicus_genome/variant_calling_ANGSD/README.md

 ## Variant calling in ANGSD
 Note that these analyses include 25 *Peromyscus eremicus* individuals, after removal of an outlier individual based on PCA and MDS
 I run ANGSD iteratively.
 First I call variants with stringent quality filters across individuals from two populations (global calling) with ```angsd_peer_global_noout.sh``` and then I calculate the thetas with ```angsd_tehta_peer_global_noout.sh``` to get estimates of π and Tajima's D.
+High-quality variants are recalled, and allele frequencies estimated, for each of the two populations with ```angsd_peer.pop.sh```